 Analysis & Foresight

-The climate crisis is one of the most serious risks to global peace and stability in the 21st century.
+The climate crisis poses a real, urgent and pervasive risk to peace and stability in all contexts of the world.
 Failure to understand and address interacting climate and conflict risks will undermine the sustainability of both peace and climate policies.
 Weathering Risk offers tailored analysis and tools, state-of-the-art climate impact data and expert conflict analysis to understand climate-related risks to human security in order to build sustainable peace.

 Weathering Risk turns strategic uncertainty into manageable risk and contributes to informed decision making.
 We identify the right questions to ask and how to make use of the available information.

 Our focus lies on enhancing capacity for action, improving risk informed planning, and advancing operational responses.
-We closely link our work to international processes such as UNFCC COPs, G7 and UN Security Council meetings.
-The first Weathering Risk policy paper, for example, offers five steps donors and governments should take to deliver on the climate-security agenda.
+Our work supports processes such as UNFCCC, COPs, the G7 and UN Security Council by, for example, providing analysis to inform briefings and shape the agenda.

-Our replicable assessment methodology is being used by peacebuilding partners on the ground in Somalia and will be included in the new UN Resident Coordinators handbook.
+Our replicable assessment methodology is being used by peacebuilding partners on the ground in Somalia and Iraq and is included in the new UN Resident Coordinators handbook.
 We are also working with national intelligence experts to develop a strategic foresight game using our risk analysis.
-The game will help high-level decision makers formulate strategies that respond to climate security risks in a given mission setting, supporting a deeper understanding of the issue as well as what action on the ground would look like.
+The game helps high-level decision makers formulate strategies that respond to climate security risks in a given mission setting, supporting a deeper understanding of the issue as well as what action on the ground looks like.

 Weathering Risk works to convene, connect, and bolster the growing community of practice on Climate Security.
 Using our analysis to inform the discourse, we initiate timely, politically pertinent discussions, for example the Climate Security in 3D dialogue series, key climate security fora including the Istanbul Security Conference, Aswan Forum, Dakar Regional Conference on climate, peace and security, World Bank Forum, Environmental Peacebuilding Conference, Geneva Peace Week —and the first ever ministerial roundtable on climate and security at COP26 in Glasgow.
-To support the translation of dialogue to action, we draw on our analysis to develop tailored trainings that support policymakers and implementing partners in integrating climate security risk analysis into strategic and operational processes.
+To support translating dialogue into action, we draw on our analysis to develop tailored trainings that support policymakers and implementing partners in integrating climate security risk analysis into strategic and operational processes.